-Clovers such as white clover (Trifolium repens) and related plants (Trifolium spp.) infest lawns year-round, but fertilizing regularly, removing clover plants or spraying with a broad-leaved weed herbicide provide control without harming the grass.
+Clovers such as white clover (Trifolium repens, USDA hardiness zones 3-10) and other species in this same genus infest lawns year-round, but fertilizing regularly, removing clover plants or spraying with a selective broad-leaved weed herbicide provide control without harming the grass.
 Another option is to learn to live with these beneficial weeds.

 White clover is one of the most common lawn weeds.
-Clovers' scientific name, Trifolium, refers to the three-leaf clusters around the plant stems, and white clover also bears globe-shaped white spring flowers.
-Hardy in U.S. Department of Agriculture plant hardiness zones 3 through 10, white clover grows 3 to 6 inches tall and 12 to 18 inches wide.
+The genus name, Trifolium, refers to the three-leaf clusters around the plant stems, and white clover also bears globe-shaped white spring flowers.
+White clover grows 3 to 6 inches tall and 12 to 18 inches wide.

 Clovers are nitrogen-fixing plants, which means they take nitrogen from the air, and microorganisms in their special root nodules convert it into a form plants can use.
 Nitrogen is an essential plant nutrient.
 Their nitrogen-fixing ability helps clovers grow in low-fertility lawns, where they out-compete nitrogen-hungry grass.
 Fertilizing lawns encourages grass to grow strongly and become the dominant plant once more.